Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

-If you’re a dog owner, there are some things that you should be aware of when it comes to the food that dogs can not eat.
-It can be easy for dog parents to feed their dog snacks or scraps of food that they are eating, but many human foods are unhealthy for dogs.
-There are many fruits and vegetables for dogs that can provide their diet with additional vitamins and minerals, however, there are many foods that dogs should not eat.
+If you’re a dog owner, it’s important to be aware of the foods your dog cannot eat.
+It can be easy for dog parents to feed their dog snacks or scraps of food that they are eating, but many human foods are unhealthy, and even toxic, for dogs.

-Below are the foods that your dog should never eat.
+Below are some of the foods that your dog should never eat.

 10 Foods That Dogs Can Not Eat